-Interns hold considerable responsibility as the classroom teacher of record responsible for designing, developing, and implementing curriculum and instruction for a full load of classes for the length of the school year.
+Interns carry considerable responsibility as the classroom teacher of record responsible for designing, developing, and implementing curriculum and instruction for a full load of classes for the length of the school year.
 In addition, they are expected to be fully participating members of the school faculty, including service on school committees, supervision of student activities, and attendance at school and district meetings and inservices.
 Only candidates who are truly ready for the responsibility and heavy workload should become interns.
-Candidates should consult with their Credential Program Advisor and the University Coordinator as they explore the possibility of doing an internship.
+Candidates should consult with their Credential Advisor and the University SSCP Coordinator as they explore the possibility of doing an internship.

 Upon completing all program requirements for advancement to student teaching, Interns use their teaching position as the "student teaching" experience.
 Interns must submit an application to student teach by the regular deadlines: October 1 for Spring and March 1 for Fall student teaching.
 Interns register for 15 units of Intern Student Teaching and 3 units of Student Teaching Seminar.
-Interns must have a minimum of two class preparations as part of their teaching assignments.
-A University Supervisor observes the intern periodically during the term, conferences with the intern after site visits, and provides support as needed.
+Interns must have a minimum of two different class preparations as part of their teaching assignments.
+A University Supervisor observes the intern periodically during the term, conferences with the intern after site visits, and provides support.
 The school provides a Site Support Teacher who functions as the Intern's on-site mentor.
 Interns are evaluated on program evaluation forms that are based on the California Teaching Performance Expectations.

-The Early Completion Intern Option allows qualified candidates in English, Math, and Science to challenge the course work portion of the internship program and demonstrate their pedagogical skills by passage of the Teaching Foundations Examination and the California Teaching Performance Assessment while serving as an intern.
+The Early Completion Intern Option allows qualified candidates in English, Math, and Science to challenge the course work portion of the internship program and demonstrate their pedagogical skills by passage of the Teaching Foundations Examination and the California Teacher Performance Assessment while serving as an intern.
 See an advisor in the Teacher Preparation Advising Center for details.

 The Preliminary credential is valid for five years from the date of issuance and is not renewable.
 During the first five years of teaching, teachers earn the Clear Credential through their District-Sponsored Induction Program.